F4ngFantasy/txAdmin-yseries-alerts/README.md

 # txAdmin-yseries-alerts

 ## Credits
 Creator credits go to Mr Cheesus Crust and Masterfirewall.
-And a massivbe thanks for allowing me to edit and upload this code (/y'all are awesome for this guys)
+And a massivbe thanks for allowing me to edit and upload this code (y'all are awesome for this guys)

 ## Details
 This is a singular file that you can put in your yseries folder to replace the function of txAdmin, being those pesky alert bubbles at the top of your screen.
 The file has 2 primary functions: